matter-labs/era-contracts/docs/gateway/contracts-review-gateway.md

 - Custom Data Availability contracts.
 This is needed to handle the relayed data availability on the Gateway.
 - L1 -> Gateway -> ZKChain transactions.
 This is done by forwarding transactions to Chain's Mailbox on the Gateway via the Gateway's Mailbox.
 - ZKChain -> Gateway -> L1 transactions.
 This is done by aggregating the logs of different chains in the MessageRoot contract, and sending a single log to L1.
 - Migration of chains to and from the Gateway.
-This is done using our Custom Asset Bridging framework, each STM has an assetId and is managed by a shared STMDeploymentTracker, the L2AssetRouter = L2SharedBridge is deployed on the Gateway, but only holds the chains as assets, with the Bridgehub as the AssetHandler.
+This is done using our Custom Asset Bridging framework, each CTM has an assetId and is managed by a shared CTMDeploymentTracker, the L2AssetRouter = L2SharedBridge is deployed on the Gateway, but only holds the chains as assets, with the Bridgehub as the AssetHandler.

 Other smaller changes: